 Examples of previous grants awarded include helping to purchase five digital devices so that the Dragon Café can enable more of its patrons to access their online programming and mental health support from home.
 St George-the-Martyr church on Borough High Street used a grant to purchase a gazebo so that they can run more outdoor events for the local community:

 “Thanks to the Better Bankside small grants scheme we were able to buy a fantastic gazebo earlier this year.
-It is already transforming what we can do in our garden spaces; providing shelter to our garden volunteers and acting as a focus for our family events.
-We are looking forward to an exciting summer with our gazebo becoming a storytelling tent, an afternoon tea marquee, and a place for people to come together to enjoy the outdoors.”
-Heidi Cutts, Heritage and Communities Officer, St George-the-Martyr church.
+It is already transforming what we can do in our garden spaces; providing shelter to our garden volunteers and acting as a focus for our family events.”

-Further information about the Community Grants scheme and process to apply can be found in the Information Pack, and all applications should be submitted using the Micro-Grants Application Form, please download both documents below.
+Further information about the Community Grants scheme and the application process can be found in the Information Pack, and all applications should be submitted using the Micro-Grants Application Form, please download both documents below.

 For more information about the Community Grants scheme, or to discuss your application before submitting it, please contact Rachel Nicholson.